25prabhu10/notes/docs/Concepts/Web/Networking.md

 #### Unshielded Twisted Pair (UTP)

 As the title states, a UTP cable has no shielding.
 This is the most used and most basic type of cable.
-The cable contains pairs of wires twisted together to help reduce and prevent electromagnetic interference.
+The cable contains pairs of wires twisted together to help reduce and prevent electromagnetic interference

 #### Shielded Twisted Pair (STP)

-STP cables are similar to UTP cables, where the wires are twisted together and then wrapped with a shielding or screening material which consits of foil wrapping or a copper braid jacket.
+STP cables are similar to UTP cables, where the wires are twisted together and then wrapped with a shielding or screening material which consits of foil wrapping or a copper braid jacket

 #### Foil Twisted Pair (FTP)

-With FTP cables, each twisted pair of cables is wrapped in a shielding of foil to protect the cable from EMI and crosstalk.
+With FTP cables, each twisted pair of cables is wrapped in a shielding of foil to protect the cable from EMI and crosstalk

 #### Shielded Foil Twisted Pair (S/FTP)

 A cable that is classified as S/FTP or Shielded Foil Twisted Pair is a combination of both FTP and STP shielding.
 The wires inside the cable are twisted and then shielded with a foil wrapping, then the 4-pair grouping of foiled wires are shielded by a wrapping of either foil or a flexible braided screening.
-This provides the highest level of protection against EMI and crosstalk.
+This provides the highest level of protection against EMI and crosstalk

 ### Wiring